aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-remote-spreadsheet/_index.md

 ## Where should we use the Merge Remote Spreadsheet API?

-When you need to merge multiple data files together, you can use this API.
+- When you need to merge multiple data files together in cloud storage.

 ## Why should you use the Merge Remote Spreadsheet API?